qwertxzy/nozama-api/README.md

 **Response**

 - `200 OK` on success
-- `404 Not Found` if the Item or Tag ID was not found
+- `404 Not Found` if the Item ID was not found

 ### Editing existing item information